Parimutuel betting: Example

 In a hypothetical event that has eight possible outcomes, in a country using a decimal currency such as dollars, each outcome has a certain amount of money wagered:

 Thus, the total pool of money on the event is $1028.00.
 Following the start of the event, no more wagers are accepted.
-The event is decided and the winning outcome is determined to be Outcome 4 with $110.00 wagered.
+Then suppose Outcome 4 occurs.
 The payout is now calculated.
 First the commission or take for the wagering company is deducted from the pool.
 For example, with a commission rate of 14.25% the calculation is: $1028 × 0.1425 = $146.49.
 This leaves a remaining amount of $881.51.
-This remaining amount in the pool is now distributed to those who wagered on Outcome 4: $881.51 / $110.00 = 8.01 ≈ $8 per $1 wagered.
+This remaining amount in the pool is now distributed to those who wagered on Outcome 4: $881.51 / $110.00 = 8.01 ≈ $8 payout per $1 wagered.
 This payout includes the $1 wagered plus an additional $7 profit.
 Thus, the odds on Outcome 4 are 7-to-1 (or, expressed as decimal odds, 8.01).

-Prior to the event, betting agencies will often provide approximates for what will be paid out for a given outcome should no more bets be accepted at the current time.
+Prior to the event, betting agencies will often provide an approximate pay-out figure for each given outcome should no more bets be accepted after the current time.
 Using the wagers and commission rate above (14.25%), an approximates table in decimal odds and fractional odds would be:

 In real-life examples, such as horse racing, the pool size often extends into millions of dollars with many different types of outcomes (winning horses) and complex commission calculations.

-Sometimes, the amounts paid out are rounded down to a denomination interval — in California, Australia, and British Columbia 10¢ intervals are used.
+Sometimes, the amounts paid out are rounded down to a denomination interval — in California, Australia, and British Columbia, 10¢ intervals are used.
 The rounding loss is known as breakage and is retained by the betting agency as part of the commission.

-In some situations, a negative breakage may occur.
-For example, in horse racing when an overwhelming favorite wins (or shows or places).
-The parimutuel calculation results might call for a very small winning payout (say, $1.02 or $1.03 on a dollar bet), but legal regulations may require a larger payout (e.g., minimum $1.10 on a dollar bet).
+In some situations, a negative breakage may occur — for example, in horse racing when an overwhelming favorite wins (or shows or places).
+The parimutuel calculation results might call for a very small winning payout (say, $1.02 or $1.03 on a dollar bet), but legal regulations might require a larger payout (e.g., minimum $1.10 on a dollar bet).
 This condition is sometimes referred to as a minus pool.